Mulligatawny Soup

 Suggestions

-For our personal use, we use a full teaspoon of cayenne, but when serving guests, we try to use somewhat less Nor need you restrict yourself to boneless breastmeat.
-Bones will add flavour, making a heartier soup; try skinned thighs or breasts.
-Just be sure to remove the bones before puréeing
+For our personal use, we use a full teaspoon of cayenne, but when serving guests, we try to use somewhat less Nor need you restrict yourself to breastmeat.
+The bones will add flavour, making a heartier soup; try skinned thighs or legs.

 Can’t find tamarind nectar at your local grocer?
 What, no Latino food section?!
 No Asian food section either?
-Try a little apricot nectar, or even apple juice.
+Try a little apricot nectar, plum sauce, or even apple juice.

 We recently tested a vegan version of the dish, substituting the same amount of canned pumpkin for the chicken and adding about ¾ cup of toasted slivered almonds.
-It came out much thicker than our regular mulligatawny so we added a fourth can of vegetable broth, and that made it go a little further.
+It came out much thicker than our regular mulligatawny so we added another 10 ounces vegetable broth, and that made it go a little further.
 We also recommend that you don’t purée too finely; the almonds should still be identifiable.
 Next time, we’ll soak some sultanas in some of the hot broth while we purée the rest of the mixture.
 The contrast of the sweet sultanas might offer a surprise touch.